paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-084-department-of-energy.md

 **(b) Status of volunteers**

-(1) **In general** — Except as provided in paragraph (2), service by a volunteer under subsection (a) of this section shall not be considered Federal employment.
+(1) **In general** — Except as provided in paragraph (2), service by a volunteer under subsection (a) shall not be considered Federal employment.

 (2) **Exceptions**

-  (A) *Federal Tort Claims Act* — For purposes of chapter 171 of title 28, a volunteer under subsection (a) of this section shall be treated as an employee of the Government (as defined in section 2671 of that title).
+  (A) *Federal Tort Claims Act* — For purposes of chapter 171 of title 28, a volunteer under subsection (a) shall be treated as an employee of the Government (as defined in section 2671 of that title).

-  (B) *Compensation for work injuries* — For purposes of subchapter I of chapter 81 of title 5, a volunteer described in subsection (a) of this section shall be treated as an employee (as defined in [section 8101 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8101&num=0&edition=prelim)).
+  (B) *Compensation for work injuries* — For purposes of subchapter I of chapter 81 of title 5, a volunteer described in subsection (a) shall be treated as an employee (as defined in [section 8101 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8101&num=0&edition=prelim)).

-**(c) Compensation** A volunteer under subsection (a) of this section shall serve without pay, but may receive nominal awards and reimbursement for incidental expenses, including expenses for a uniform or transportation in furtherance of Museum activities.
+**(c) Compensation** A volunteer under subsection (a) shall serve without pay, but may receive nominal awards and reimbursement for incidental expenses, including expenses for a uniform or transportation in furtherance of Museum activities.

 ### Statutory Notes